School of Nursing COVID-19 Safety Guide

 - Students reporting to campus from areas outside of New York State should plan their travel in advance, allowing adequate time to quarantine, if necessary, before the start of classes.
 See the Returning Students or New Students section of this site for more details.

-- Faculty and staff should refer to the Rochester Restart site for guidance on personal and University-related travel.
+- Faculty and staff should refer to the COVID-19 Resource Center for guidance on personal and University-related travel.

 Emotional/Mental Health Support